gRPC vs. REST: A Comparison of Microservices

 Each time I start working on a new product from scratch, I like to take some time and research the latest available technologies and patterns that companies are using.
 I always discover something new and improve on my previous experiences.

-About 2 months ago I started working at StackPulse.
-When I joined there was not a single line of code written yet.
+About two months ago, I started working at StackPulse.
+When I joined, there was not a single line of code written yet.
 We’ve had to decide on many different things.
-One of those things was choosing a “protocol” for communication both between our micro services and externally.
+One of those things was choosing a “protocol” for communication between our micro-services and externally.
 We’ve had the option of sticking to what we knew worked, REST, or perhaps try something else.
 We’ve decided to give gRPC a try and use it as our main protocol for communication both internally and externally.

-gRPC is a modern open source high performance RPC framework that can run in any environment.
-It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
-It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services.— grpc.io
+gRPC is a modern open-source high-performance RPC framework that can run in any environment.
+It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking, and authentication.
+It is also applicable in the last mile of distributed computing to connect devices, mobile applications, and browsers to backend services.— grpc.io

 Defining Our Requirements

 - We use the microservice architecture; each microservice is responsible for a specific business task.

 - Microservices may have internal and external APIs.

 - Internal APIs are invoked by other microservices.
 They should not be publicly exposed.
 They don’t require authentication and are not accessible outside the microservice inner network.